timweri/cargo-oxidate/README.md

 ## `--suggest-fix`

-For every "too new" violation, `--suggest-fix` walks candidate versions newest to oldest, within the same compatible range as the version currently locked, and suggests the first one that satisfies every version requirement currently placed on that package — from other packages in `Cargo.lock` (checked against the crates.io index) and from your own `Cargo.toml` manifests, workspace members included.
-Every printed `cargo update` command is one cargo will accept.

-Source-level compatibility — whether the project still compiles — is not checked, since that would require a build.
-Build after applying a suggestion.

-A package with no candidate that satisfies every requirement is reported separately, naming the package and requirement standing in the way, so you know what would have to change.
-Since each suggestion is computed independently against the current lockfile, apply them top to bottom and re-run.

-`--include-prerelease` allows a prerelease version to be suggested.
-Under semver, a requirement only matches a prerelease when it names the identical `major.minor.patch` with a prerelease part of its own, so this rarely changes the outcome for a package with real dependents — expect it to matter only for a package with no lockfile dependents, or one already tracking a prerelease line.
+`--suggest-fix` finds the newest older version that satisfies every dependency requirement in your lockfile and workspace manifests.
+It prints a `cargo update` command Cargo accepts.

+The tool does not build your project.
+Run your tests after applying a suggestion.
+If no version fits, it reports the requirement that prevents a downgrade.
+Apply suggestions in order, then run the command again.

 ## Exit Codes